Dennis McCarthy (radio presenter): Personal life

 In 1944, Dennis McCarty and the rest of his family were evacuated from London to Nottingham.

-As of 1965, McCarty had been friends with Ken Dodd for ten years.
+As of 1965, McCarthy had been friends with Ken Dodd for ten years.
 In 1981, McCarthy was best man at the wedding of fellow BBC Radio Nottingham presenter Bob Rowe.

 Dennis McCarthy received an MBE for services to broadcasting in the 1991 New Year Honours.

 In 1992, McCarthy signed copies of his book Woolly Jumper: The true story of an Irish Water Spaniel to raise money for Nottingham-based Childline.

 On 2 November 1995 McCarthy was due to preside over the opening of Little Acres fostering home.

 On 10 January 1996 McCarthy was taken ill on air during an episode of Afternoon Special, McCarthy insisted on finishing the programme, before dying the same day at his home in Bingham.

 Twenty thousand people lined the streets of Nottingham for McCarthy's funeral procession.

 The funeral was broadcast live on BBC Radio Nottingham, with a recording of the funeral service released one year later, in aid of homeless charities in Nottingham.

 His wife Marjorie McCarthy died two years later in October 1998, also aged 62, with the funeral held at All Saints' Church, Cotgrave.

 In July 2005 Nottingham Express Transit named Bombardier Incentro AT6/5 tram 214 as Dennis McCarthy MBE.

 In 2018 Castle Rock Brewery released a 4.3% London Porter in McCarthy's name.